zoewang66/BoardGame/README.md

 
-A flexible framework that can be used to create games like Connect4 Different game modes can be chosen: o Human vs. Human o Human vs. Computer
+A flexible framework that can be used to create games like Connect4 Different game modes can be chosen:
+ - Human vs. Human
+ - Human vs. Computer
 
 Human players’ moves would be validation if it is following the rules
 1. A valid move of computer player would be randomly selected by system